goi42/SU-lhcb-MC-gen/README.md

                     help='system to run on')
 cleangroup = parser.add_argument_group('cleaning options')
 cleangroup.add_argument('--noCLEANSTAGES', dest='CLEANSTAGES', action='store_false',
-                        help='deletes data from earlier stages as it goes.') cleangroup.add_argument('--noCLEANWORK', dest='CLEANWORK', action='store_false',
+                        help='CLEANSTAGES deletes data from earlier stages as it goes.') cleangroup.add_argument('--noCLEANWORK', dest='CLEANWORK', action='store_false',
-                        help='moves files out of work directory.') cleangroup.add_argument('--SOME_MISSING', action='store_true',
+                        help='CLEANWORK moves files out of work directory.') cleangroup.add_argument('--SOME_MISSING', action='store_true',
                         help='if running a later stage, you may specify this argument to let the script terminate without errors if the input files are missing.
 Used automatically by submit_to_condor.py') debuggroup = parser.add_argument_group('debugging options')